barrels-o-fun/not_rogue_doom/README.md

 Public store of my learning project
 Influenced by Rogue Doom

-Requires Qt libraries (I believe I'm using 5)
+Requires Qt libraries
+- I'm using "4.8.7"